-Dr. Ana Laura González serves as adjunct faculty in the Music Theory Department and artist in residence of Flute at Hartwick College since 2011.
+Dr. Ana Laura González serves as assistant professor in the Music Theory Department and artist in residence of Flute at Hartwick College since 2011.
 She is a native of Argentina and her repertoire spans from classical to contemporary music, with an emphasis on academic music from her home land.
 Her dissertation “European Cosmopolitanism to Folkloricism” analyzed elements of nationalistic language in earlier Argentinean academic music to the pure expression of traditional elements in flute music by Amancio Alcorta, Alberto Williams, and Angel Lasala.
 She has also been published in the Flutist Quarterly.

 Dr. González holds a D.M.A. from the University of Arizona, a M.M. from Ohio University, and a BM from the National Conservatory of Buenos Aires (IUNA).
 As an orchestral player, she has appeared with the Utica Symphony, Irving Symphony in Dallas, Texas, the Nueva Leon, Symphony Orchestra in Monterrey, Mexico, the Arizona Chamber Artists and the Arizona Repertory Theatre Orchestra in Tucson, and the Camerata Exaudi in Buenos Aires.